-The Board has delegated authority to the Audit Committee to establish and oversee the systems of internal control and how this is applied in order to generate the Society's financial accounts on an annual basis.
-The Audit Committee met five times in 2019.
+The Board has delegated authority to the Audit Committee to establish and oversee the systems of internal control and how these are applied in order to generate the Society's financial accounts on an annual basis.
+The Audit Committee met five times in 2020.